ldijkman/ESPxWebFlMgr/README.md

 Would like to run this on espasyncwebserver for Electra https://github.com/ldijkman/randomnerd_esp32_wifi_manager

+some changes?, extra colomn/row for preview files in browser, maybe small icons instead of letters

 ---

 * Manage your files with a simple web based interface.